As institutions continue to push diversity and cluster hires, they can reinforce the negativity of tokenism.

 Racism and colonialism are not events but enduring structures written into law and media systems.
 Legislators should listen to what Black, Indigenous and racialized people are calling for.

 A landmark report in 1999 concluded that the police were institutionally racist, but the new action plan fails to acknowledge it.

 Discussions of racism in Britain centre around the experiences and traumas of Black people, but rarely on the perpetrators.

-We’re launching the second season of Don’t Call Me Resilient, our podcast that takes on systemic racism and the ways it permeates our everyday lives.
+We’re launching the third season of Don’t Call Me Resilient, our podcast that takes on systemic racism and the ways it permeates our everyday lives.

 In this era of racial reckoning, words such as ‘white privilege’ have played a significant role in defining social problems plaguing America.
 But those words also have a downside.

 A vital step in achieving the kind of action and change that CRT proposes is for each of us to be intentional and steadfast in our convictions to dismantle racist and oppressive power structures.

 Medical schools need long-term equity planning and built-in accountability measures in order to help realize a larger vision of anti-racist and inclusive health care.